Indellient/liftoff-modern-application-automation/README.md

 This example consists of a single pipeline as well as the use of the Habitat Supervisor Control Gateway to apply a configuration to the existing services loaded in our examples.
 Note that the hardening bit of this example may not work if you're using the pre-provisioned packages, as the latest **stable** base OS package available in the original repository will have already run hardening.

-### Example 4, Part 1: Updating Configuration for Inspec Linux Audit
+### Example 4, Part 1: Updating Configuration for InSpec Linux Audit

 Within the [example's folder](examples/example-4-compliance) two separate toml files exist, to be used to update the configuration of the loaded base applications.
-To start off, log in to your Automate and create a Token (Settings > API Tokens) to be used to report Inspec Profile runs.
+To start off, log in to your Automate and create a Token (Settings > API Tokens) to be used to report InSpec Profile runs.
 Insert this token into [infra-linux-hardening-config-example.toml](examples/example-4-compliance/infra-linux-hardening-config-example.toml) along with an updated `server_url` that points to the Automate being used in this example.

 Apply the configuration through the bastion for the infrastructure, which can be done through the Habitat Supervisor Control Gateway.
 Note this [Gateway requires a shared secret](https://www.habitat.sh/docs/using-habitat/#configuring-supervisors-for-remote-command-and-control) which can be retrieved by running `terraform output` against the Terraform for the [bastion](infrastructure-terraform/bastion).
 Export this token, then use the `--remote-sup` argument to `hab config apply` to apply this new configuration: